 How to Sew a Pocket with a Zipper

-Zipper pockets keep your valuables safe and can be made to fit your phone and keys.
+Zipper pockets in a bag pattern keep your valuables safe and can be made to fit your phone and keys.
 By varying their depth, you can use them to store different items.

 Further Reading: How to Sew a Zippered Pocket